4.70 from 10 votes

 British

-Tuna mayo pasta is one of my favourite recipes since it’s packed full of lean protein, veg and has a healthy dose of carbs.
-You don’t need to add anything to this salad to turn it into a complete meal.
+This tuna pasta salad is one of my favourite recipes since it’s packed full of lean protein, veg and has a healthy dose of carbs.
+You don’t need to add anything to this pasta tuna salad to turn it into a complete meal.
+You can take a container with you to work or uni/college and you’ll have a filling, delicious meal ready to eat, much like these Easy Burger Bowls.

 Tuna Pasta Salad in a white bowl garnished with a lemon wedge with a fork on a yellow background.